ngambip/Diabetes_factors_2024/README.md

   ## Findings

    (i) BMI Age Analysis: Highlighted obesity trends across different age groups, emphasizing the need for age-specific health interventions.
 While all age groups recorded               over 100 obese patients, the age groups 40-49 and 80-89 had the highest numbers.

   (ii) BMI Education Analysis: Identified higher obesity rates among individuals with Bachelor's degrees.
 This group constitutes at least 39% of the population and has a             significant number of individuals with average BMI above the recommended levels.

-  (iii) BMI Socioeconomic Status Analysis: Noted variations in BMI across different socioeconomic groups, with medium-                income earners having the highest number of obese patients, recording 302.
+  (iii) BMI Socioeconomic Status Analysis: Noted variations in BMI across different socioeconomic groups, with medium-income earners having the highest number of obese                 patients, recording 302.

    (iv) BMI Diet Score Analysis: Individuals with poor and fair diet scores had above-average BMIs.
 Out of a population of 1,879, 321 had poor diet scores, and 245 had               fair diet scores.
 These groups, categorized as obese, constituted 30% of the population.

    (V) BMI Ethnicity Analysis: It was noted that individuals of Caucasian descent had above-average BMIs.
 Out of the population, 280 Caucasians were recorded as obese and               overweight.

    (Vi) BMI Gender Analysis: Gender has a minimal impact on average BMI measurements, with only a 1% difference between men and women.
 Women have a slightly higher average             BMI than men.

   (Vii) It was also noted that 34% of the entire population was categorized as obese, and 27% was found to be overweight.
 This means over half of the population is                     classified as unhealthy and at potential risk for serious diseases.

 # Recommendations

    (i) BMI by Age: Develop targeted interventions for specific age groups to prevent obesity.
 Focus on early intervention for the 20-29 age group to help them adopt and           maintain a healthy lifestyle.
 For other age groups, implement tailored programs addressing their unique needs and challenges to promote overall health and prevent               obesity.

-  (ii)  BMI by Socioeconomic Status: Implement customized health programs tailored to different socioeconomic status (SES)            groups.
+  (ii)  BMI by Socioeconomic Status: Implement customized health programs tailored to different socioeconomic status (SES)groups.
 For lower SES groups, offer subsidized or             free access to nutrition education, healthy food options,and physical activity programs.
 For higher SES groups, focus on maintaining healthy habits through               advanced wellness programs, regular health screenings, and lifestyle coaching.
-This approach ensures that health                     interventions are accessible and effective across varying economic conditions.
+This approach ensures that healt interventions are accessible and effective across           varying economic conditions.

   (iii) BMI by Education Level: Tailor public health campaigns to promote healthy lifestyles for different educational backgrounds.
 For lower education levels, offer                   simple health tips and community programs.
 For higher education levels, provide detailed health information and specialized wellness activities.

-   (iV) MI by Diet Score: Promote healthier eating habits through targeted nutritional guidance and education.
+   (iV) BMI by Diet Score: Promote healthier eating habits through targeted nutritional guidance and education.
 Offer workshops and resources to improve diet quality for               those with poor and fair diet scores, and provide  personalized meal planning and cooking classes to support better dietary choices.

 # Conclusion